Looking for vertex number one: Introduction

+\begin{remark} {\it It is known that w.h.p. the mixing time of a random walk on $G_n$ is $O(\log n)$, see Mihail, Papadimitriou and Saberi \cite{Mihail}.
+So we can assume that the distribution of $v_1$ is close to the steady state $\p_v=\frac{d_n(v)}{2mn}$. } \end{remark}

-Note that our DCA algorithm is a local algorithm in a strong sense: the algorithm only requires access to the current vertex and its neighborhood.
-(Unlike the algorithm from \cite{BBCKL}, it does not need access to the entire set $v_1,\dots v_t$ of vertices visited so far.)
-Our main result is the following: \begin{theorem} Assuming that $m$ is sufficently large, algorithm DCA finds vertex 1 in $G_n$ in $O(\om\log^{7/2}n)$ time, w.h.p. \end{theorem}
+Note that Algorithm {\sc DCA} is a local algorithm in a strong sense: the algorithm only requires access to the current vertex and its neighborhood.
+(Unlike the algorithm from \cite{BBCKL}, it does not need access to the neighborhood of the entire set $P_t=\set{v_1,\ldots {\vt}}$ of vertices visited so far.)
+Our main result is the following: \begin{theorem} If $m$ is sufficiently large then then w.h.p.
+Algorithm {\sc DCA} finds vertex 1 in $G_n$ in $O(\om\log n)$ time. \end{theorem} {\sc DCA} is thus currently the fastest as well as the ``most local'' algorithm to find vertex 1.
+We conjecture that the factor $\om$ in the running time is unnecessary. \begin{conjecture} Algorithm finds vertex 1 in $G_n$ in $O(\log n)$ time, w.h.p. \end{conjecture}